Washington (state): State government

 The bicameral Washington State Legislature is the state's legislative branch.
 The state legislature is composed of a lower House of Representatives and an upper State Senate.
 The state is divided into 49 legislative districts of equal population, each of which elects two representatives and one senator.
 Representatives serve two-year terms, while senators serve for four years.
 There are no term limits.
 The Democratic Party has a majority in the House and Senate.

-The Washington Supreme Court is the highest court in the state.
-Nine justices serve on the bench and are elected statewide.
+The Washington Supreme Court is the highest court in the state and meets in Olympia.
+Nine justices serve on the bench and are elected statewide or appointed by the governor to fill vacancies.
+There are 30 judicial districts, each with a superior court; these districts roughly correspond to counties, with some districts that combine rural or closely related counties.

 Federal representation

 The two current United States senators from Washington are Patty Murray and Maria Cantwell, both Democrats.
-Murray has represented the state since 1993, while Cantwell was first elected in 2001.
+Murray has represented the state since 1993, while Cantwell assumed office in 2001.
 The state is one of four with two female senators.

-Washington's ten representatives in the United States House of Representatives (see map of districts) as of the 2020 election are Suzan DelBene (D-1), Rick Larsen (D-2), Marie Gluesenkamp Perez (D-3), Dan Newhouse (R-4), Cathy McMorris Rodgers (R-5), Derek Kilmer (D-6), Pramila Jayapal (D-7), Kim Schrier (D-8), Adam Smith (D-9), and Marilyn Strickland (D-10).
+Washington's ten representatives in the United States House of Representatives (see map of districts) as of the 2022 election are Suzan DelBene (D-1), Rick Larsen (D-2), Marie Gluesenkamp Perez (D-3), Dan Newhouse (R-4), Michael Baumgartner (R-5), Emily Randall (D-6), Pramila Jayapal (D-7), Kim Schrier (D-8), Adam Smith (D-9), and Marilyn Strickland (D-10).

-Due to Congressional redistricting as a result of the 2010 Census, Washington gained one seat in the United States House of Representatives.
+Due to Congressional redistricting as a result of the 2010 census, Washington gained one seat in the United States House of Representatives.
 With the extra seat, Washington also gained one electoral vote, raising its total to 12.